robmclarty/nav_panel/README.md

 will be gathered and rendered in place.
 In order for these links to show up in your nav panel, you will need to make sure your `local_admin_link_to` and `global_admin_link_to` commands are done *above* the `admin_nav` command (they need to come first, and be stored in `content_for`).
-This way, you can add links anywhere in your viewed and they will be rendered in the main `yield` before the nav panel and everything should be peachy.
+This way, you can add links anywhere in your views and they will be rendered in the main `yield` before the nav panel and everything should be peachy.

+Don't worry about positioning.
+The admin nav panel uses `position: fixed` so that it will appear at the top of the page, on top of any existing UI elements.

+NOTE: A convenience CSS class is included called `admin-nav-offset` that you can use to add padding to the top of any element you need that is exactly the same height as the admin nav panel.
+Usually I apply this to the `<body>` tag to push all the content down, conditionally when I am using the `admin_nav` function in my views (e.g., only when a user is logged in).
+I've kept this separate and up to you to implement so you're free to include it as you see fit.

 ### global_admin_link_to

-Add any global links/buttons you want to add anywhere you like, above the `admin_nav` call you just made.
+Add any global links/buttons you want anywhere you like, above the `admin_nav` call you just made.
+These links will be rendered on the right side of the nav panel.
 This would usually be done in your layout file (since these are site-wide buttons) but it's up to you.
-The helper acts just a single-line `link_to` command (in fact it uses `link_to` inside).
+The helper acts like a single-line `link_to` command (in fact it uses `link_to` inside).

     <%= global_admin_link_to 'Logout', logout_path, :class => 'logout' %>